esrc-official/ESRC-Heart-Android/README.md

 });
 ```

 > Note: The `ESRC.init()` method must be called once across your Android app.
-It is recommended to initialize the ESRC SDK in the `onCreate()` method of the Application instance.
+It is recommended to initialize the ESRC Heart SDK in the `onCreate()` method of the Application instance.

 ### (Optional) Step 2: Bind the ESRC Fragment

-If you don't want to develop a layout that uses the camera, you can ues the ESRC Fragment provided from the ESRC SDK.
+If you don't want to develop a layout that uses the camera, you can ues the ESRC Fragment provided from the ESRC Heart SDK.
 Include the **container** to bind the ESRC Fragment in your layout `.xml` file.
-Please skip the Step 4: Feed the ESRC SDK.
+Please skip the Step 4: Feed the ESRC Heart SDK.
 The ESRC Fragment will feed the image to our SDK itself.

 ```xml
 <FrameLayout